sevenecks/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 shortcuts "me" for your player object, and "here" for your player object's current location.
 This turns out to be incredibly handy.

-There's also a nifty little property, player.eval&\_ticks.
+There's also a nifty little property, player.eval\_ticks.
 See the section below "Threads, Ticks and Tasks" for more on that.

 I never really got in the habit of using multi-statement